aqlina/musicBox/README.md

 8. **roxygen2:** helps to create very nice documentation with all necessary sections, translates R codes to .md format, so a developer doesn't need to switch R with other format.
 9. **package:** package is the best way for sharing the codes and documentation, therefore, make the maintenance of the codes much easier.
 Even, if you share it with the future you :)
 10. **testhat:** great and intuitve tool for writing automated tests for the package or an App and it is fully compatible with devtools.
-11. **Visual Code Studio:** great tool for using R and git simultaneously; makes it ease to see the changes made and selective commiting.
+11. **Visual Code Studio:** great tool for using R and git simultaneously; makes it easy to see the changes made and selective commiting.

 ## The sky is a limit